eclipse-tractusx/traceability-foss/docs/arc42.md

 ### Overview

-Data is fetched by a Trace-X instance using Digital Twin Registry (DTR), Item Relationship Service (IRS) and Trace-X Consumer EDC.
-Data has to be provided to the Catena-X network using a EDC Provider, since Trace-X is not a data provider and therefore no possibility for data provisioning with Trace-X exists.
+Data is fetched by a Trace-X instance using Digital Twin Registry (DTR), Item Relationship Service (IRS) and Trace-X consumer EDC.
 For digital twins the Asset Administration Shell (AAS) standard is used.
 For fetching data with Trace-X, a Digital Twin Registry and an IRS instance are required.
 Data should represent parts, supplier and customer parts, parts tree / parts relations.

 ## Data Provisioning

-This sequence diagrams describes the process of importing data from a Trace-X Dataformat
+This sequence diagrams describes the process of importing data from a Trace-X dataformat

-### Modul 1
+### Module 1

-Data will be imported by the Trace-X Frontend into Trace-X backend and will be persisted as asset by a Trace-X instance in a transient state.
+Data will be imported by the Trace-X frontend into the Trace-X backend and will be persisted as an asset in a transient state.
 The raw data which is needed for the shared services (DTR / EDC) will be persisted as well.

 ![arc42_012](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_012.png)